domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 Let's talk about how exactly the above conversation takes place.
-The headers of a response may instruct the client to cache an asset with either the `Expires` or `Cache-Control` header. `Expires` provides a timestamp computed by the server wheras the newer and preferrd `Cache-Control` allows us to be more specific.
+The headers of a response may instruct the client to cache an asset with either the `Expires` or `Cache-Control` header. `Expires` provides a timestamp computed by the server whereas the newer and preferrd `Cache-Control` allows us to be more specific.
 If both are provided, `Cache-Control` takes precedence and is the preferred method of cache instruction so I'll mostly be discussing it here.
-The `Cache-Control` response header can take many different values (directives) explaining how an asset should be cached but I'm going to cover three that should cover all of your needs.
+The `Cache-Control` response header can take many different values (directives) explaining how an asset should be cached but in this post I'm going to cover three that should meeet all of your needs.

 ** Disclaimer: just because the server instructs a client to cache some asset does not guarantee it will be cached.
 Clients have the right to ignore cache headers and/or evict things from the cache.